15 hot new hotels to check out in 2017

 This earthy, Lao-inspired forest retreat is an interesting move for Rosewood -- best known for its upscale city hotels like The Carlyle in New York.

 Just 10 minutes' drive from UNESCO World Heritage Site Luang Prabang, the resort is flanked by dense forests, rivers and waterfalls.
 Its 22 accommodation units include five luxury tents with wraparound decks and private dining areas.
 The resort also has a bistro serving up French and Laotian fare, as well as Rosewood's signature Sense spa.

 Opening: Early 2017

-Perched on the banks of the Huangpu River, this ultra hip hotel will be Starwood Hotels' third W-branded property in China, after Beijing and Guangzhou.
+Perched on the banks of the Huangpu River in Shanghai, this ultra hip hotel will be Starwood Hotels' third W-branded property in China, after Beijing and Guangzhou.

 Its 374 rooms and 35 suites are spacious and modern, blending the W's eclectic aesthetic with traditional Shanghai decor.
 Hotel highlights include a sprawling outdoor pool and lounge, and the W's signature AWAY Spa, specializing in restorative local treatments.

 Opening: June 2017